Muzietto/es6-lambda-calculus/README.md

 ### the building blocks

-  we start building lists from the empty list `NIL`, which will have a few characteristics:
+  we start building lists from the empty list `NIL`, which will need to have a few characteristics:
     - it is a list (`EQUAL(TYPE(NIL))(list_type)`)
+    - it's gotta be a `PAIR`, so to fit inside the binary tree
-    - it has value `PAIR LIST_ERROR LIST_ERROR`, so that whoever tries to read it, will get an error
+    - it has value such that whoever tries to read it, will get an error

   all this is satisfied by the following λ-expression

     def NIL = MAKE_LIST (PAIR LIST_ERROR LIST_ERROR)

-  once we have `NIL`, we may start building real lists; the process is, for example:
+  once we have `NIL`, we may start building the lists; the atomic list builder is called the `CONS`tructor and its working is shown here:

-    [1, 2, 5] --> CONS ONE (CONS TWO (CONS FIVE NIL))
+    [1, 2, 5] --> CONS ONE (CONS TWO (CONS FIVE NIL)) // from JS array to λ-calculus LIST

-  we seem to need just a few basic functions to start managing this stuff
+  we seem to have almost everything already at hand to start managing this stuff:

     def CONS = PAIR
-    def HEAD list = list FIRST  // CAR def TAIL list = list SECOND  // CDR def ISEMPTY list = COND TRUE FALSE (ISZERO list) = (ISZERO list) TRUE FALSE
+    def HEAD list = list FIRST  // also known as CAR def TAIL list = list SECOND  // als known as CDR def ISEMPTY list = COND TRUE FALSE (ISZERO list) = (ISZERO list) TRUE FALSE

-  but we want to keep track of type, so this time we try a more ambitious `CONS`tructor and getters:
+  but we want to keep track of type, so this time we need the `CONS`tructor and the getters to be a bit more careful;

     def CONS H T = (ISLIST T) (MAKE_LIST (PAIR H T)) LIST_ERROR def HEAD list = (ISLIST list) (VALUE list FIRST) LIST_ERROR def TAIL list = (ISLIST list) (VALUE list SECOND) LIST_ERROR

-### basic list operations
+### basic list manipulation

   then we need some further basic operations on lists, all based on recursion: